 Department of Communication Sciences and Special Education

 Professionals and students in Communication Sciences and Special Education focus on meeting the needs of all people who might benefit from a range of approaches to teaching, learning, or communication.
-Our work is guided by the four strategic principles of the Mary Frances Early College of Education, which begin with diversity, equity, and inclusion for all people and also include high quality research, instruction, and outreach.
+Our work is guided by the four strategic principles of the Mary Frances Early College of Education, which include high quality research, instruction, and outreach and inclusion and belonging for all people.
 We welcome all inquiries from students, professionals, community members, and families.

 Academic programs in communication sciences and disorders, special education, birth through kindergarten programs, American Sign Language, and other specialties reflect our fundamental belief that all people should be as independent as they can possibly be.